 - Mount Shirane: active volcano in the outskirts of Kusatsu Onsen.
 There are different hiking routes to the summit.

-Everything comes and passes, and unfortunately, the best of Japan in 3 weeks, including a week visiting Tokyo and its surroundings, has come to an end too.
+Everything comes and passes, and unfortunately, your 3-week Japan trip including a week visiting Tokyo and its surroundings, has come to an end too.
 Depending on your flight time, you can spend a few hours shopping or enjoying some of the must-see attractions in Tokyo that you missed.
 I hope this travel guide for Japan has been helpful to you π

 Itinerary B: Okinawa